All Collections

 Updated over a week ago

-Opinion Stage widget embeds (general embed or iframe) send different events (e.g., the widget's height change) to the host using the javascript window.postMessage facility.
+Opinion Stage widget embeds (general embed or iframe) send different event messages (e.g., the widget's height change) to the host using the JavaScript window.postMessage facility.

 The event messages originate from "https://www.opinionstage.com" and are serialized as JSON strings.
 The event data JSON has a mandatory "name" key (string) that signals the event type.